hedyhli/gelim/README.md

 Use `%%` for a literal percent character, and percent-prefixed option that is not supported will be ignored and presented literally.

-The query part of the URL will be stripped for all options, for security reasons.
-(If the input was to be sensitive -- 11 status code -- the full query percent-encoded would be printed as the prompt, which could mean revealing passwords, etc. Hence the query including the `?` is stripped.)
+The query part of the URL is stripped for all options.

 Here are some examples: